Nerve and Muscle Testing in Sunset, FL

 The entire process typically takes 30-60 minutes depending on which areas we’re testing.
 Most patients find it much more comfortable than they expected.
 You’ll get your results the same day, along with a clear explanation of what they mean and what your next steps should be.

-A person wearing a white t-shirt is seated while another person attaches sensors to their arm, which are connected to a polygraph machine on the table.
+A person wearing a white shirt sits while another person attaches sensors to their arm, connected to a polygraph machine on the table, suggesting a lie detector test is being conducted.

 Ready to get started?